Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/_AI Tooling, Node-based - Image and Video Generation (ComfyUI, OpenArt)/ComfyUI Python Web App - Local/Troubleshooting - Trying to convert Float8 to the MPS backend but it does not have support for that dtype.md

 `Trying to convert Float8... to the MPS backend but it does not have support for that dtype.`
 ![[Pasted image 20250701015259.png]]

+Are you on the **Mac App**?
+Tough luck, you should've installed the python web app or run one of the cloud options.
+If you install the python web app, then you will run into the same problem because this is a Mac issue, then you may come back to this tutorial to continue forward on how to fix

+---

 Run main.py with MPS fallback to cpu for pytorch operations and use memory optimization split cross attention for performance if it can (some workflows could make it work for CPU/MPS, but it definitely works on GPU CUDA) and explicitly force cpu processing.
 ```
 PYTORCH_ENABLE_MPS_FALLBACK=1 python3 main.py --force-fp16 --use-split-cross-attention --cpu